emmanouilidisk/Stochastic-Extragradient-with-Random-Reshuffling/README.md

 citation
 ```

+# Optimizer Module
+As part of the paper, we provide the Optimizer's module that aims to be an efficient and easy-to-customize implementation of common optimization algorithms.
+To run your experiments follow the details in the below sections.

 <!-- GETTING STARTED -->
 ## Getting Started
 To get started make sure you have installed all the prerequisites on your computer and then follow the instructions in the installation section.